-Overall aims of our Policy
+Overall aims of our Equality Policy

-- To eliminate discrimination, harassment and victimisation. - To promote equality and equity of access and opportunity within our school and within our wider community. - To promote positive attitudes to difference and good relationships between people with different backgrounds, genders, sexual orientation, cultures, faiths, abilities and ethnic origins. - To promote and adopt a multi-layered inclusive and individual approach for all within our school with specific needs and not exclusively for those with protected characteristics.
-To take actions and provide support that meet needs, so that all are included, celebrated and given equal and equitable opportunities to reach the desired outcome on a par with others.
+- To eliminate discrimination, harassment and victimisation. - To promote equality of access and opportunity within our school and within our wider community. - To promote positive attitudes to difference and good relationships between people with different backgrounds, genders, sexual orientation, cultures, faiths, abilities and ethnic origins.

-To ensure that equality, diversity, equity and inclusive practices are embedded across all aspects of school life; this Policy refers to the UN Convention on the Rights of the Child, which includes recognition of a range of educational, wellbeing, and material outcomes1.
+To ensure that equality and inclusive practice are embedded across all aspects of school life, the Equality Policy refers to the UN Convention on the Rights of the Child, which includes recognition of a range of educational, wellbeing, and material outcomes.

-The themes are reflected in our Equality Diversity, Equity, and Inclusion Objectives.
+The themes are reflected in our Equality Objectives.